Law for School Counsellors & Guidance Officers QLD 2026

 • Examining rights to files, including notes, diaries, and communications

-Student Capacity to Consent to Disclosure – Mature Minors
+Student Capacity to Consent to Disclosure – Mature Minors, Recent Cases [TOO 101?]

 • Examining the key elements of informed consent